E-r-1-c/networking-labs/01-layer2-switching/04-layer2-security-hardening/README.md

  switchport port-security mac-address sticky
 ```

-The port permits one learned MAC address.
-If another MAC address is detected, the interface is placed into an err-disabled state.
+The port allows one MAC address and learns it automatically as a sticky secure address.

+If another MAC address is detected, the port is placed into an err-disabled state.

 ---